Sprint PNS Now Covered by Aetna, What It Means for Chronic Pain Patients

 This is one of the most common questions Dr. Knopp hears.
 The short answer: Sprint PNS is a diagnostic and therapeutic tool.
 SCS is a long-term commitment.

 Sprint PNS is often used as a bridge or trial before deciding on a permanent implant.
-If 60 days of peripheral nerve stimulation provides significant relief, it supports the case that neuromodulation is the right pathway — and helps guide the decision about whether a permanent device makes sense.
+If 60 days of peripheral nerve stimulation provides significant relief, it supports the case that neuromodulation is the right pathway.
+It helps guide the decision about whether a permanent device makes sense.

 It also serves as a standalone treatment.
 Many patients achieve lasting relief after the 60-day course without needing anything further.
-The mechanism is thought to involve both direct pain signal interruption and longer-term neuroplastic changes — the nerve "relearns" normal signaling after weeks of modulated input.
+The mechanism is thought to involve both direct pain signal interruption and longer-term neuroplastic changes.
+The nerve "relearns" normal signaling after weeks of modulated input.
+For patients who are not Sprint PNS candidates, regenerative options like PRP may offer a non-surgical path forward.
+Patients considering injections for joint or tendon pain should also review the post on PRP versus cortisone, which covers why repeated steroid injections can make degenerative conditions worse over time.

 How to Find Out If You Qualify

 The first step is an evaluation at Dr. Knopp's West Hartford office.
-During that visit, he'll review your imaging, treatment history, and do a hands-on exam to determine whether Sprint PNS is appropriate — and whether the initial step should be a diagnostic nerve block first.
+During that visit, he will review your imaging and treatment history.
+He will also do a hands-on exam to determine whether Sprint PNS is appropriate and whether the initial step should be a diagnostic nerve block first.

 Have chronic pain that hasn't responded to injections or PT?